 Our Learning SA website

-The Department for Education’s newly launched Our Learning SA website supports children to continue learning from home during social distancing.
+The Department for Education’s Our Learning SA website supports children to continue learning from home during social distancing.
 It includes advice on how to set up your home for learning, and age-targeted resources that complement their classroom education.

 Learning Potential website